crev-dev/cargo-crev/README.md

-# `crev` -  Code REView tool that we desperately need
+# `crev` -  Code REView system that we desperately need

 You're ultimately responsible for vetting your dependencies.